Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Description
 -----------

-The *Starter Kit: Server Room Monitoring* is an open source kit to monitor server room installations.
+The *Starter Kit: Server Room Monitoring* is an open source kit that can monitor server room installations.
 The basic kit is equipped with the following
 Sensors: :ref:`Ambient Light Bricklet <ambient_light_bricklet>`
 (monitors room illumination), :ref:`Humidity Bricklet <humidity_bricklet>`